 In its beginnings, Febio wanted the festival to support and provide working opportunities for Czech filmmakers during the difficult transition period from communism to democracy and market economy.
 Exceeding in this initial goal, the festival grew and started to include films from other countries and to focus on key filmmakers who were pushing the boundaries of the medium.

 In 2003 the festival aptly dubbed itself The Festival of Nations.
 It prided itself on highlighting the hidden faces of the cinema world through exploring new and unusual styles, little-known national cinemas, and drawing attention to the profiles of experimental film and video makers.
 The festival has continued to grow throughout the years and has created new categories that allow it to further highlight innovative works,

-One of the festival’s distinct elements is the Grand Prix FebioFest; an award for the best new European movies that can only be won for filmmakers’ debut or second feature length film.
-Differing from many other festival awards, the Grand Prix doesn’t look to reward the popular directors who are frequently in the limelight, but instead aims to support emerging artists who are the future of the industry.
-Another exciting aspect of this award is the jury; 33 members of the public decide the winner of the prize.
-These jury members come from a range of backgrounds and are of all different ages.
-The again assures that the award isn’t won by ‘industry favourites’ but is chosen by the true centre of the film industry: the audience.
+One of the festival’s distinct elements is the Grand Prix FebioFest; an award for the best new European movies that can only be won for filmmakers’ debut or second feature-length film.
+The Grand Prix doesn’t look to reward popular directors but emerging artists who are the future of the industry.
+Another exciting aspect of this award is the jury: 33 members of the public decide the winner of the prize.
+These jury members come from a range of backgrounds and are all of different ages.

-2013 will see a new prize included in the festival for mid-length films.
-Dedicated to movies that are not long enough for full-length competitions and not short enough for the abundance of short films festivals, FebioFest hopes to boost the profile of this often forgotten category.
-This inclusion again highlights the festival’s dedication to improving the industry and giving recognition to great filmmakers who are often overlooked.
+In 2013, a new prize was introduced for mid-length films.
+FebioFest hopes to boost the profile of this often forgotten category.
+This inclusion again highlights the festival’s dedication to recognizing filmmakers who are often overlooked.

 Visit FebioFest’s Website for more information.